-Misal is essentially Sprouted Lentil Curry.
+Misal is essentially a Sprouted Lentil Curry.
 It is also called “USAL“.
 You make it with ample liquid gravy called “Kat ,Tarri or Rassa”

+Masala is Indian term for spice mix.
 While making Misal, most households use Goda Masala.
 It is a typical Maharashtrian Spice blend.
 Besides the typical garam masala spices, it includes roasted sesame seeds and dry coconut.
 This earthy dark spice blend is not as spicy hot.
 If you don’t have Goda Masala easily available, use Garam Masala instead.

 Wash and soak the Matki (moth) beans overnight in water.
 Next day, drain the water, cover the soaked beans with paper towel and leave it for at least a day to sprout.
 Sprouted beans are more nutritional as well.
-You can however, skip sprouting and just use soaked beans if making it in jiffy.
+You can however, skip sprouting and just use soaked beans if making it in jiffy

 The exact measurements are listed in the recipe card.
 I am listing some of the substitutions and suggestions below.

 Beans or Sprouts : Typically Matki (Moth Beans) sprouts are used in making Misal.
 You can however, use Moong (mung) beans sprouts too.
 You can also combine moong and matki and make it Mixed Sprouts Misal.
 If you don’t have sprouts easily available, soak the beans at least for couple hours in warm water.

 Add extra 1 tablespoon of dry coconut while oil tampering.
-Keep aside the half of the cooked ground masala and add 2 cups of water to it .
+Keep aside the half of the cooked ground masala and add 2 cups of water and 1 teaspoon of red chili powder to it .
 Serve the liquid masala in separate bowl with toasted pav ( dinner rolls)

-- 2 Cups Sprouted Matki (Moth) Beans
+- 2 Cups Sprouted Matki Moth Beans

 - 4 cups water